Harithavk03/Moviebooking/Requirements/README.md

 ## Currently Working On
 - Using Bootstrap to make the website responsive.

-- Different categories of seats with different prices like 'Gold - Rs.
-150', 'Silver - Rs.
-100' and 'Regular - Rs.
-50'.
+- Different categories of seats with different prices like 'Platinum – Rs.250', 'Economy – Rs.150'.
 - ReactJS Pagination.

 - Users can book multiple seats at the same time.